adeneche/opentsdb-maprdb-install/README.md

 ```

 ##Step 2
-Specify the user that runs OpenTSDB
+Specify the user that runs OpenTSDB:
 - On debian based systems modify /etc/init.d/opentsdb and modify TSD_USER and TSD_GROUP
 - On rpm based systems modify /etc/sysconfig/opentsdb and add USER=<Your user of choice>